Entry requirements: GCSE grade 6 in Geography

 Students follow the Edexcel course and in Year 12 they will study:

 • Regenerating Places

 • The Water Cycle and Water Insecurity

 • The Carbon Cycle and Energy Insecurity

 • Migration, Identity and Sovereignty

-Fieldwork is a compulsory part of the course and all students are required to attend a 3 day residential trip and 2 further day trips to carry out the data collection required for their individual investigations.
+Fieldwork is a compulsory part of the course and all students are required to attend a 3 day residential trip in Yorkshire and 2 further day trips to King’s Cross to carry out the data collection required for the independent investigations.

-Assessment all takes place in Year 13 and is by 3 written examinations and the submission of one piece of coursework.
+Assessment all takes place in Year 13 and is by 3 written examinations and the submission of the independent investigation.